nnworkspace/elan/README.md

 This repository is designed to be **used**, not merely read.

 You are encouraged to **clone or fork it as a template**, and to adapt the structure to the needs of your own project.

+> **Tip:** The intended way to start is via GitHub’s **"Use this template"** feature, which generates a clean repository history for your new project.

 The folder layout, classification model, and automation rules are intentionally explicit so that they can be reshaped without losing coherence.

 In practice, this means: